Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 - #### Fabric Implementation Guidelines

-  - Add a [precision-match-20](02_search_implementation.md#search-index-types-templates) template to the Search options in the .k2proj file and select it as the type for the search field.
+  - Add a [precision-match-20](02_search_implementation.md#search-index-types-templates) template to the Search options in the .k2proj file and select it as the type for the Search field.

 - #### Elasticsearch Method